elf4j/elf4j-provider/README.md

 ### Standard streams output only

-Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
-Yet it's arguably more trivial for the hosting system to redirect/forward standard-stream data to other destinations than the system Console, e.g. log files and/or other central repositories. elf4j-provider does not consider such data collecting process as an application-level concern, assuming the hosting system will address such concerns - be it as simple as a Linux shell redirect, or as sophisticated as running collector agents of comprehensive observability services.
+Only standard streams (stdout/stderr) channels are supported as log output destinations.
+It has been common, yet arguably redundant, that an application logging framework supports other output channels, given how comprehensively the application's hosting system is already equipped to redirect/forward standard-stream data to other destinations such as (rotating) log files or other repositories.
+The `elf4j-provider`/`elf4j-engine` does not consider such data collecting process as an application-level concern - be it as simple as a Linux shell redirect to files, or as sophisticated as running a collector agent of a comprehensive observability service (e.g. Splunk, ELK, Newrelic, Datadog, etc...).

 ### Log patterns including JSON

 JSON is a supported output pattern, in hopes of helping external log analysis tools.
-This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, and log message.
+This is in addition to the usual line-based patterns - timestamp, level, thread, logger, class, method, file name, line number, and log message.

 ### Service administration

-* Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
-The most frequent use case would be to change the minimum log output level, without restarting the application.
+* Supports configuration refresh during runtime via, with option of passing in replacement properties instead of reloading the configuration file.
+The most frequent use case would be to change the minimum log output threshold level, without restarting the application.
 * To avoid loss of logs when the application shuts down, it is the user's responsibility to call `LogServiceManager.stop` before the application exits.
 Upon that call, the log service will
     1. stop accepting new log events
     2. block and wait for all the accepted log events to finish processing

-  Alternatively, the user can register a JVM shutdown hook using the thread returned by `LogServiceManager.getShutdownHookThread`.
+  Alternatively, the user can register a JVM shutdown hook provided by `LogServiceManager.getShutdownHookThread`.

 ## Usage